 The Battle of Bellami Hair Extensions vs. Boutique Brands

-Hair extensions have surged in popularity, giving people the freedom to add length, fullness, and new textures without committing to permanent changes.
+Hair extensions in Boston have surged in popularity, giving people the freedom to add length, fullness, and new textures without committing to permanent changes.
 With a crowded marketplace, picking a brand that suits your hair type, styling routine, and budget can feel daunting.
 This comparison takes a clear look at Bellami alongside boutique brands such as Luxy hair extensions and Veila Hair, focusing on their differences in materials, construction, application methods, color range, price, and real-world user experience.
 By the end, you’ll have a more confident sense of which path—big-brand convenience or boutique-level craftsmanship—better matches your hair enhancement goals.

 Understanding Hair Extensions: Methods, Materials, and What to Expect